 Keynote Speakers

-University of British Columbia Vancouver, Canada
+University British Columbia

-Prof. Dr. Son T. Vuong is an Emeritus Professor of Computer Science at the University of British Columbia (UBC), Canada, where he taught and conducted research for over 32 years.
+Prof Son T VUONG is an Emeritus Professor of Computer Science at the University of British Columbia (UBC), Canada, where he taught and conducted research for over 32 years.
 He earned his B.S. in Electrical Engineering (California State University, Sacramento, 1972), M.Eng. in Systems and Computer Engineering (Carleton University, 1977), and Ph.D. in Computer Science (University of Waterloo, 1982).
 He is the founder of the Distributed System Research Group and former Director of NICLab at UBC.
 An internationally recognized researcher, he has published over 250 papers, holds a U.S. patent, co-edited three books, and supervised 80 graduate students.
 His research interests span IoT, distributed multimedia, P2P streaming, network security, mobile computing, and intelligent AI systems.
 Dr. Vuong has co-organized 47 international conferences, served on NSERC’s Grant Selection Committee, and was a co-leader of a $30M national research proposal (GISST).
 He has also been Honorary Vice-President of Nguyen Tat Thanh University (Vietnam) since 2012, and in 2025 received an Honorary Doctorate of Engineering from UEM Kolkata.
 Beyond academia, he co-founded VT Pacific Sunrise, LLC, founded Creative and Intelligent Solution and Technology JSC, and advises several tech companies, while also serving as External Director of the Jolicoeur International Institute of VoVi Meditation in Canada.

 AI Digital Twins for Healthcare and Inner Engineering: A Perspective